liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. What are virtual functions in C++?
 How are they different from normal functions?
 1. Explain the concept of constructors and destructors in C++
 1. What is the difference between new and malloc in C++?
-1. What is the difference between function overloading and function overriding in C++
 1. Explain the concept of inheritance in C++
 1. What is the difference between class and struct in C++?
-1. Explain the object-oriented programming (OOP) concepts in C++
 1. What are the differences between C and C++?
 1. What is C++?
 Explain its key features
 1. Explain the concept of polymorphism in Java
-1. What is the difference between a shallow copy and a deep copy in Java?
 1. What is the purpose of the "static" keyword in Java?
 1. How does exception handling work in Java?
 1. What is the difference between the "StringBuilder" and "StringBuffer" classes?